Snoop Dogg: 2018–2021: Bible of Love, I Wanna Thank Me, and From tha Streets 2 tha Suites

 He released a gospel album titled Bible of Love on March 16, 2018.
-Snoop was featured on Gorillaz' latest album The Now Now on a track called: "Hollywood" with Jamie Principle.
+In April 2018, Snoop Dogg performed at Coachella with acid-jazz and funk band Jamiroquai.
+Snoop Dogg was featured on Gorillaz' album The Now Now, released in June 2018, on a track called: "Hollywood" with Jamie Principle.
 In November 2018, Snoop Dogg announced plans for his Puff Puff Pass tour, which features Bone Thugs-n-Harmony, Too $hort, Warren G, Kurupt, and others.
 The tour ran from November 24 to January 5.

 Snoop Dogg was featured on Lil Dicky's April 2019 single "Earth", where he played the role of a marijuana plant in both the song's lyrics and animated video.
 On July 3, 2019, Snoop Dogg released the title track from his upcoming 17th studio album, I Wanna Thank Me.
 The album was released on August 16, 2019.
 Snoop Dogg collaborated with Vietnamese singer Son Tung M-TP in "Hãy trao cho anh" ("Give it to Me"), which was officially released on July 1, 2019.
 As of October 3, 2019, the music video has amassed over 158 million views on YouTube.

-Early in 2020, it was announced that Snoop had rescheduled his tour in support of his I Wanna Thank You album and documentary of the same name.
+Early in 2020, it was announced that Snoop Dogg had rescheduled his tour in support of his I Wanna Thank You album and documentary of the same name.
 The tour has been rescheduled to commence in February 2021.
-In May 2020, Snoop released the song "Que Maldicion", a collaboration with Banda Sinaloense de Sergio Lizarraga, peaking at number one on the Billboard Bubbling Under Hot 100.
+In May 2020, Snoop Dogg released the song "Que Maldicion", a collaboration with Banda Sinaloense de Sergio Lizarraga, peaking at number one on the Billboard Bubbling Under Hot 100.

 On April 20, 2021, Snoop Dogg released his eighteenth studio album From tha Streets 2 tha Suites.
 It was announced on April 7, 2021, via Instagram.
 The album received generally positive reviews from critics.

 During an interview on the September 27 airing of The Tonight Show Starring Jimmy Fallon, Snoop Dogg announced Algorithm.
 The album was released on November 19, 2021.

-2022: Super Bowl LVI halftime show performance, BODR and Missionary
+2022: Super Bowl LVI halftime show performance and BODR

 Snoop Dogg performed at the halftime show of Super Bowl LVI alongside Dr. Dre, Eminem, Mary J. Blige, and Kendrick Lamar.

 In January 2022, Snoop Dogg announced that he would release his 19th studio album, BODR, on the same day as his Super Bowl Halftime Show performance.
 However, the album's release was pushed forward two days and was released on February 11, 2022.

-On February 10, 2022, Snoop Dogg announced that he has acquired Death Row Records and intends to revive the label.
+On February 10, 2022, Snoop Dogg announced that he had acquired Death Row Records and intended to revive the label.

 On June 24, 2022, Snoop Dogg collaborated with Eminem on the track "From the D 2 the LBC", with a live-action/animated music video released the same day.

-Later that year, Snoop Dogg has revealed he has a new album coming out called Missionary and it’s entirely produced by Dr. Dre.
-The album will be released via Death Row/Aftermath.